-For defective products or shipping errors, contact our customer service department at info@greenwavefilters.com or 1-800-506-6098 for replacements or to arrange for a refund.
+For defective products or shipping errors, contact our customer service department for replacements or to arrange for a refund.
 In these cases, Greenwave International will cover return shipping charges.

 Disposal Guidelines

 Greenwave dirty electricity (EMI) meters and filters include electronic/electrical components, and therefore, should NOT be thrown away as part of your unsorted municipal waste (i.e., regular trash).